Perception-based multiplicative noise removal using SDEs: Experiments

 We ran our experiments on CelebA \cite{liu2015faceattributes} and UC Merced Land Use \cite{yang2010bag} datasets, using U-Net \cite{ronneberger2015u} as the backbone architecture for our neural networks.
 The training was done on 100,000 images from the CelebA dataset, while testing was performed on 2,096 images from CelebA holdout set and another 2,096 images from UC Merced Land Use, images were resized to 224x224 pixels.
 We did not finetune on the land use dataset since we wanted to test the generalization of directly modeling the noise dynamics.

 For baseline models, we have selected several denoising methods, ranging from classical signal processing techniques to modern CNN-based frameworks: \begin{itemize} \item The block-matching and 3D filtering (BM3D) was proposed in \cite{dabov2007image}, it partitions the image into multiple smaller patches and performs collaborative filtering to remove the noise.
 The method takes advantage of redundancy and consistent information across patches to generate a clean image, it achieved state-of-the-art performance at the times without requiring prior knowledge about noise statistics. \item Speckle reducing anisotropic diffusion (SRAD), proposed in \cite{yu2002speckle}, is a method specifically designed for despeckling or multiplicative noise removal.
 It assumes a set of partial differential equations modeling the noise characteristics and iteratively adjusts the value of each pixel based on the local intensity variations. \item In \cite{zhang2017dncnn}, DnCNN was proposed to perform Gaussian denoising in latent space using CNN and residual learning.
 It popularized the idea of learning the noise (residuals) of a noisy image instead of directly learning the clean version.
-DnCNN remains an important tool today and is widely available in image processing toolboxes such as Matlab. \item NAFNet \cite{chen2022simple}, the current state-of-the-art in noise removal and image restoration.
+DnCNN remains an important tool today and is widely available in image processing toolboxes such as Matlab. \item MPRNet \cite{Zamir2021MPRNet} and Restormer \cite{Zamir2021Restormer}, a family of image restoration models that utilize multiple scales and transformer architecture to perform the inversion.
+These models are very competitive with NAFNet in terms of PSNR and SSIM, but we found that NAFNet still beats them in perception metrics. \item NAFNet \cite{chen2022simple}, the current state-of-the-art in noise removal and image restoration.
 It incorporates multiple advances made by DnCNN, HINet \cite{Chen_2021_CVPR}, SwinIR \cite{liang2021swinir}, BasicSR \cite{basicsr} and others.
-We make comparison with the width-64 version of NAFNet, since this model has 116M parameters, which is comparable to ours, which has 108M. \end{itemize}
+We make comparison with the width-64 version of NAFNet, since this model has 116M parameters, which is comparable to ours, which has 108M. \item Finally, since Generative Adversarial Networks (GANs) do optimize for perception metrics, we also make comparison with GAN-based models by adapting DeblurGAN \cite{DeblurGAN} to our dataset. \end{itemize}